Database DesignDistributed SQL (CockroachDB, Spanner)Medium⏱️ ~2 min

 💡 Key Takeaways

-Distributed SQL provides ACID transactions and SQL across a horizontally scalable architecture using consensus replication (Raft or Paxos) for each data range
+Distributed SQL provides ACID transactions and full SQL across horizontally scalable clusters using consensus replication (Raft or Paxos) for each data range

 Write latency increases from under 1ms (single node) to 2 to 5ms (single region) or 50 to 150ms (cross region) due to consensus coordination